-As we move into winter in in many parts of the world, the weather is getting colder, the dark descends earlier, and the we move inside to hibernate.
-For many, the colder months bring on the winter blues, also known Seasonal Affective Disorder (SAD).
+As we move into winter in many parts of the world, the weather gets colder, the dark descends earlier, and we move inside to hibernate.
+For many, the colder months bring on the winter blues, also known as Seasonal Affective Disorder (SAD).
 SAD is a type of seasonal depression that often begins in the fall and early winter and wanes in the spring and summer.
 While SAD can vary in severity depending on who it affects, common symptoms are

 - Feeling depressed most of the day, nearly every day; feeling hopeless or worthless

 - Lost interest in activities you once enjoyed